 Nadine Yassin majored in Accounting and is a 2018 graduate of the University of Michigan Dearborn Business School.
 She accepted a full-time position with Masco Corporation, which is one of the world’s biggest manufacturers of brand-name products for home improvement and new home construction.
 At the same time, she will be studying to sit for the CPA exam in 2019.
 Nadine became involved in BFB because she believes that every individual should have a chance to read freely in the most comfortable and safe environment.
 She says that BFB gives children the opportunity to expand their knowledge and skills by being able to find a quiet place and find their passion for reading books.
 Books for a Benefit could be a child’s next step into his/her future, and that is what drove her the most.

-Hello!
-My name is Karim Kadouh, and I’m the Fundraising Chair and Technology Administrator for Books for a Benefit.
-I am currently a 9th grader at Dearborn High School in Dearborn and a member of the Student Council.
-I plan on joining the National Honor Society at Dearborn High School when school starts.
-I have volunteered at the Islamic Center of America for over 3 years.
-I have an interest in law and technology.
-My position at Books for a Benefit is to raise funds for our organization to continue doing great things for our community and to manage all technological elements (including this website) for our organization.
-I love Books for a Benefit because every child should have the right and privilege to read.
+Karim Kadouh is the Executive Program Assistant at Books for a Benefit.
+He is currently a freshman at Dearborn High School located in Dearborn, Michigan.
+He has volunteered at the volunteered at the Islamic Center of America for over 3 years.
+He would like to attend the University of Michigan in Ann Arbor, Michigan to obtain his undergraduate degree.
+His position at Books for a Benefit is to manage all technological elements (including this website) for our organization.
+He loves Books for a Benefit because every child should have the right and privilege to read.
 Unfortunately, a lot of underprivileged communities can not afford to buy their children books.
 That’s where Books for a Benefit comes in; we provide kids with books, goal setting, and sometimes we even build libraries in underprivileged communities!